Synthaze/cytovs/README.md

 ### Cytovs - v0.1

+If you use *cytovs* in your academic work, please cite:

+Malard F, Wulff-Fuentes E, Berendt R, Didier G and Olivier-Van Stichelen S. **Studying the O-GlcNAcome of human placentas using banked tissue samples**. *Glycobiology*, 34(4), (2024).

 ## Purpose

 Cytovs is a simple python GUI program that is used to process CSV data derived from Mass-Spectrometry (MS) through Cytoscape API in combination with cytoscape stringApp and AutoAnnotate.